Meher Ali Shah

-Shah was a descendant, from his father Nazr Din Shah's side, of Abdul Qadir Jilani in the 25th generation, and of the Islamic prophet Muhammad through Hassan Ibn-e-Ali in the 38th generation.
-On the side of his mother Masuma Mawsufa, he descended from Abdul Qadir Jilani in the 24th generation and from Muhammad through Hussain Ibn-e-Ali in the 37th generation.
+Shah was a descendant, from his father Nazr Din Shah's side, of Abdul Qadir Jilani in the 25th generation, and of the Islamic prophet Muhammad through Hassan ibn Ali in the 38th generation.

-Education
+Early life and education

-He received his early religious education at the Khanqah (school at the mausoleum) and was given classes in Urdu and Persian in the local Madressah.
-After completing his education at Angah at the age of 15, he decided to continue further studies in the United Provinces (U.P) of India.
-He therefore set out for higher education in different parts of India such as Lucknow, Deoband, Rampur, Kanpur, Aligarh, Delhi and Saharanpur, which were the then known major centers of religious education.
+Shah received his early religious education at the khanqah (school at the mausoleum) and was given classes in Urdu and Persian in the local madressah.
+After completing his education at Angah at the age of 15, he decided to continue further studies in the United Provinces (U.P) of India present day Uttar Pradesh.
+He therefore set out for higher education in different parts of India such as Lucknow, Rampur, Kanpur, Aligarh, Bhui, and Saharanpur, which were the then known major centers of religious education.
 His stay at Aligarh at the madrasah of Lutfullah of Aligarh was for two and a half years.